-Moreover, according to the IPA, the lodging of the application with the Receiving Authorities must be carried out within 7 working days after the “basic registration” by the detention authority or the RIS.
+Moreover, according to the Asylum Code, the lodging of the application with the Receiving Authorities must be carried out within 7 working days after the “basic registration” by the detention authority or the RIS.
 In order for the application to be fully registered, the detainee is transferred to the competent RAO or AAU.

 Lodging of applications (“Κατάθεση”)

-As a general rule, the IPA foresees that the asylum seeker’s card, which is provided to all persons who have been fully registered i.e., lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.
-However, asylum seekers’ cards for applicants remaining on the islands of Lesvos, Samos, Chios, Leros, Kos and Rhodes subject to a “geographical limitation” are valid for 1 month, which can be also renewed.
+As a general rule, the Asylum Code provides that the asylum seeker’s card, which is provided to all persons who have been fully registered i.e., lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.
+However, the Asylum Code provides for a number of cases where the asylum seeker’s card can be valid for shorter periods.
+Thus, the validity of an asylum seeker’s card can be set for a period:

-Role of EASO (now EUAA) in registration
+Role of EUAA (previously EASO) in registration

-EASO (now EUAA) deploys Registration Assistants to support the Greek Asylum Service in charge of registration across the territory.
+EUAA (previously EASO) deploys Registration Assistants to support the Greek Asylum Service in charge of registration across the territory.
 Registration Assistants are almost exclusively locally recruited interim staff, not least given that, in countries such as Greece, citizenship is required for access to the database managed by the police (Αλκυόνη) which is used by the Asylum Service.